Capture of Triton: History

+Orbit diagram of Neptune's inner moons including Triton, with their names and orbit directions indicated.

 Early attempts to explain Triton's orbit include a hypothesis first proposed by British astronomer Raymond A. Lyttleton in 1936, who postulated that both Triton and Pluto were once large regular moons of Neptune.
 Mutual interactions between the two would then eject Pluto and flip Triton's orbit, explaining the former's then-apparent isolation and the latter's retrograde orbit.
 However, the original hypothesis was borne out of heavily overestimated masses for both Pluto and Triton; as estimates for their masses approached their true values, it was recognized that Pluto could not realistically reverse Triton's orbit.
 To address this, in 1979 a team of astronomers led by Paolo Farinella proposed a "hybrid" model, where only Pluto was an indigenous satellite of Neptune and Triton is a captured object.
 Alternatively, astronomers Robert S. Harrington and Tom Van Flandern proposed that same year that an encounter with a rogue object several times more massive than Earth could provide the gravitational influence and energy necessary to eject Pluto and reverse Triton's orbit whilst disrupting the rest of the Neptune system.
 This "encounter" model was contested by Farinella and collaborators in 1980, who noted that it failed to explain why Neptune's orbit was not disrupted despite encountering such a massive object.
 Thus, into the 1980s capture models began to grow more accepted, and by 1989 several researchers had explored Triton's orbital and thermal history under a capture scenario.

 Models invoking catastrophic interactions between Pluto and Triton were refuted by William B. McKinnon in 1984, demonstrating that such a scenario was impossible given the energies required, regardless of configuration.
 Instead, McKinnon proposed that both worlds are leftover icy planetesimals from the early Solar System, with Triton being later captured into Neptune's orbit.
 Following the Voyager 2 spacecraft's flyby of the Neptune system, Triton's physical properties—including its diameter and mass—were measured with precision for the first time, thereby allowing researchers to investigate and model Triton's putative capture in greater detail.
 Early post-flyby research includes modelling by William B. McKinnon and Lance A. M. Benner in 1990, who sought to relate Triton's expected thermal evolution following its capture to the geological characteristics observed by Voyager 2.